falldamagestudio/AssetChangeTracker/README.md

 - Add this project to your code.
 - Implement the `AssetChangeTracker.IListener` interface in one of your classes.
-- Register an instance of your class using the `GlobalAssetChangeTracker.AddListener()` interface.
+- Register an instance of your class using `AssetChangeTracker.GlobalAssetChangeTracker.AddListener()`.

 ```
 public class ExampleListener : AssetChangeTracker.IListener